f3-factory/F3com-data/framework-variables/main.md

 );
 ```

 F3 maintains a global variable containing the details of the latest error that occurred in your application.
-The `ERROR` variable is an array structured as follows:-
+The `ERROR` variable is an array structured as follows:

 ```
 ERROR.code - displays the error code (404, 500, etc.)